weoka/asset-tracker/README.md

 # Asset Tracker

-The features that were implementated on this project are:
+The features that were implemented on this project are:

 - Crypto data
 - Market charts
 - Metamask connection to see account's balance
-- Saving data on cache to save up API requests
+- Saving data in cache to save up API requests

 ## Folder structure

-The project was structurated using a clean architecture pattern:
+The project was structured using a clean architecture pattern:

 ```
 ├── 📂 src